DaielChom/ann_leaf_classification/README.md

 # Leaf classification using ANNs
 This repository tries to solve the classification task in the kaggle's competition **[leaf_classification](https://www.kaggle.com/c/leaf-classification/overview)** using artificial neural networks.
+This task consist in classify leaf samples in 99 differents species.
+There are images and features data for each leaf sample.

 ### Guideline
 You can run each notebook in `Google Colab`.
 If you are in a local environment  you have to install the `requirements.txt` packages and run the notebook `01 - Get data.ipynb`.